DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-03 Meeting Notes.md

 # Current State of the Game / v0.9.0 Changes

+## Upgrades!

+### Upgrade Menu UI Overhaul
+- The whole book idea was too busy and cluttered.
+- The UI has been streamlined to show the three upgrade options in a horizontal list.

+### "Relinquish" Upgrade Reword
+- Before, the re

 # Goals for v0.10.0:

 ## Completing A Run / Beating the Game